ThePyDuck/Bagh/Readme.md

 📧 Email: `fuqbucdoom@gmail.com`

 If you find any issues or have feature requests, feel free to **open an issue** in this repository!

----

-Now this README fully highlights **Bagh’s use of Bengali words**, making it stand out from other programming languages! 🚀🔥 Let me know if you need more refinements!